The Greatest? Here’s Why.

 Those quick feet also served as Ali’s best defensive weapon.
 If a fighter comes within sniffing range, he was quick to launch himself out of reach.
 Fighters are typically taught to move back and to the side when avoiding an opponent’s punches, but never to go straight back.
 Ali did not necessarily have to follow that rule.

 That was the case earlier in the first round of the Williams fight when Williams seemed to have Ali cornered.
 But Ali threw a left jab to Williams’s stomach, and then quickly swooped that arm up to hook at Williams’s head, while at the same time leaning back.
-As Williams tried to respond with an overhand right, Ali already had tiptoed out of reach, and delivered another left hook to Williams’s head for good measure.
+As Williams tried to respond with an overhand right, Ali already had tiptoed out of reach, and delivered another left hook to Williams’s head for good measure. - HIS HANDSAli was not the hardest puncher.
+But he had a long reach and was quick and persistent with his hands, wearing down opponents before trying to finish them off.

 “The jab probably got him to the world title,” said Freddie Roach, a Hall of Fame boxing trainer.
 “Once you obtain the distance where you can land your best combinations and your power shots, the jab sets that up.”